 We also love the app Thinkrolls for problem solving.”

 From Angela Crowley

 “Thanks for the info.
 My son likes the Scratch Jr app for coding.
 We also have the Robot Turtles board game.”

 So, use them, don’t use them, these resources are here for you to decide for yourself and your child what is best.
 We use technology to supplement what is already taught in person at school, provide gross motor on rainy days, and to answer questions that we cannot answer ourselves, i.e. What does a Kookaburra‘s “laugh” sound like?!

-NEXT BOOK CLUB is Friday, May 19th.
-The theme is BYO favorite spring or summer picture book.
+NEXT BOOK CLUB is TBD for July or August.
+The theme is BYO empathy building book or resources.
 We will meet at Ugo’s for snacks, drinks, and good conversation.
 Child care and fun in pajamas for ages 2+ provided at Cortland, $5 is the suggested donation to the attending teacher.
 6:00 drop off at Cortland / meet at Ugo’s – 7:30 p.m. wrap up, pick up by 7:45 p.m.